top of page

 Healthcare spending accounts

-FSA and HSA accounts are both tax-advantaged financial accounts, resulting in payroll tax savings.
-Essentially, putting money in these accounts will mean that you won't be taxed on that income.
-But, you have to actually spend it on healthcare costs.
+FSA and HSA accounts are both tax-advantaged accounts, resulting in payroll tax savings.
+Essentially, putting money in these accounts typically leads to less income taxes due come tax time.
+But, be aware these plans come with some limitations and these funds are designed for healthcare costs.

 What counts as healthcare costs?